What Is Sleep Apnea?

 Sleep apnea is an involuntary interruption in your breathing that occurs as you sleep.
 Breathing can be interrupted hundreds of times each night.
 With each interruption, your brain wakes you enough to signal you to breathe again, which can result in poor quality or fragmented sleep.

 Sleep apnea most often develops when soft tissue blocks the airway, interrupting breathing.
-It's treatable with oral appliance therapy from our Scottsdale, AZ, practice.
+It's treatable with oral appliance therapy from our dental office in Scottsdale, AZ.

 How We Treat Sleep Apnea